brfoley76/PromptingHumans/readme.md

     * if they don't click on it before it passes from the screen, the "missed" score increments.
 * the game continues until the timer runs out (between 1 and 3 minutes)

+### Reading exercise: speed reading
+* arguments
+    * `curriculum.content.narrative`:
+    * `variant`: currently either `spelling` or `vocab`
+    * `mastery ` the student's mastery score of the vocabulary
+* The view of this game should have three main zones.
+    * along the top is a board with a timer, a score, and a percent completed
+    * in the center is a view that will contain the main narrative, as it is completed, formatted to look like a page in a book
+    * along the bottom, there is text, streaming
+* There is a canonical version of the narrative, it is organised in an ordered dictionary of text fragments.
+* the text fragments should scroll in, right to left, joined together in a continuous stream, respecting spaces
+    * paragraphs `\n\n` should be separated by 4 spaces
+*